matt5671110/static-website-generator/template/posts/2023-02-08-noaa-capture.md

 `sudo systemctl start schedule_satellites.timer`

 That's finally it.
 I've had this setup functioning non-stop without issue for months.
 Your computer should now automatically start recording images from satellites starting from midnight the next night.
-If you want to start the process immediately, you can run the `/opt/schedule_satellites/schedule_all.sh` yourself or run the following command `sudo systemctl start schedule_satellites.service`.
+If you want to start the process immediately, you can run the `/opt/schedule_satellites/schedule_all.sh` script yourself or run the following command `sudo systemctl start schedule_satellites.service`.

 ##Conclusion